loader

 Q: Does it cover liability?

-Q: Can I insure rental properties under the Plan?
+Q: Can I insure rental properties under the plan?

 Q: Are flood and earthquake damages covered?